Misoshiru

 - Place a small amount of garnish in each individual's bowl.
 Remove soup from heat, pour into bowls and serve immediately.

-Miso Soup Variations
+Miso Soup Notes and Variations

-- Types of Miso: Use whatever type of miso you like.
+- Types of miso: Use whatever type of miso you like.
 White (shiro) miso is popular in the wintertime; red (aka) miso is more common in the summer.

-- Other Additions: Other garnishes can be cooked in the simmering dashi before you add the miso for a more substantial soup — shredded daikon; asparagus spears; shredded crabmeat; cubed winter melon; bite-sized pieces of beef, chicken or pork.
+- Other additions: Other garnishes can be cooked in the simmering dashi before you add the miso for a more substantial soup — shredded daikon; asparagus spears; shredded crabmeat; cubed winter melon; bite-sized pieces of beef, chicken or pork.